-Jacobs put donation boxes at four local businesses, where customers have dropped off plastic bags of inexpensive items.
-A sign pasted to each box says "Support Our Troops in Afghanistan."
+Jacobs put donation boxes at four businesses, where customers have dropped off plastic bags of inexpensive items.
+A sign on each box says "Support Our Troops in Afghanistan."

 As guidance, Jacobs put together a checklist of suggested items that, taken together, hint at a soldier's lot in Afghanistan.
 Among them are foot powder, sunscreen, lip balm, pipe cleaners to use for cleaning weapons, fly swatters, extra-strength headache medicine, trail mix and jerky strips.